drewchibib/drewchibib.github.io/_posts/2024-09-30-notes-on-traveling-to-germany.md

 title: notes on traveling to germany
 ---

-The below is a brief collection of notes written in reflection on 10 days spent in Bavaria.
-I stayed mostly in a small town called Utting am Ammersee (Utting on Ammer-lake) with Elise’s grandparents, interposed with a weekend in Vienna and a day trip into Munich.
+The below is a brief collection of notes written in reflection on 10 days spent in Bavaria with Elise.
+We stayed mostly in a small town called Utting am Ammersee (Utting on Ammer-lake) with Elise’s grandparents, interposed with a weekend in Vienna and a day trip into Munich.

 ### on Bavaria
 Bavaria is a state, a geographical region, a culture, a cuisine, and (more or less) a language.
 A loose analog would be if the American south was its own federal state, a looser analog is Texas.